 Amazon EC2 instances, for the large instance sizes, have a maximum bandwidth of 25 Gbps.
 10 Gbps/second is the maximum speed for standard instances.

-On a latency test conducted using Cloud Harmony that offers impartial, reliable, and objective analysis of the performance, 50 servers located around the globe were utilized.
+On a latency test conducted using Cloud Harmony that offers an impartial, reliable, and objective analysis of the performance, 50 servers located around the globe were utilized.
 The results showed that Google Cloud offered better latency.
 But the test was run from a specific location.
-Different location can give different results.
-For measuring ping times and latency, you can try spinning up small instances on both the providers and running your own tests.
+Different locations can give different results.
+For measuring ping times and latency, you can try spinning up small instances on both providers and running your own tests.

 If you are seriously invested in one of the platforms, they will provide you with various ways to save costs.
-Reserved Instances is one such way by which AWS EC2 offers a significant discount and when used in a particular availability zone, provides a capacity reservation.
+Reserved Instances is one such way by which AWS EC2 offers a significant discount and, when used in a particular availability zone, provides a capacity reservation.
 There are 3 types of reserved instances:

 However, you will have to pay for instant support or assistance.
 Both of them have support plans.
 We strongly recommend that you read the fees involved in both before availing of the assistance services.
-Both of them offer unlimited number of billing and account support cases without any long-term contracts.
+Both of them offer an unlimited number of billing and account support cases without any long-term contracts.

 With Google Cloud Security, you get the benefit of a security model that has been developing over a period of 15 years and is securing products like Gmail, Search, etc. There are about 500 full-time security professionals employed by Google.
 It provides security features like: